Dushyantgoswami/docs/docs/developers/start/init-sequencer.md

   sequencerAddress: <sequencer-address>
 ```

-Now that we've registered our RollApp and attached a Sequencer to the RollApp, we will next next choose the application environment you would like to work in.
+Now that we've registered our RollApp and attached a Sequencer to the RollApp, we will next choose the application environment you would like to work in.

-Dymension puts the power into the developers hands.Developers have the option of working directly with the [RDK](/docs/developers/build/application-env/rdk.md) modules or integrating an available virtual machine such as the [CosmWasm VM](/docs/developers/build/application-env/cosmwasm.md) and the [EVM](/docs/developers/build/application-env/evm.md).
+Dymension puts the power into the developer's hands.
+Developers have the option of working directly with the [RDK](/docs/developers/build/application-env/rdk.md) modules or integrating a virtual machine such as the [CosmWasm VM](/docs/developers/build/application-env/cosmwasm.md) and the [EVM](/docs/developers/build/application-env/evm.md).

 #### Which application environment will you choose?